muratk5n/thirdwave/en/tweets/2021/week9.md

 ---

-Reuters: "Nikola Corp on Tuesday disclosed details for the rollout of its hydrogen fuel-cell-powered product lineup, including vehicles with a driving range of up to 900 miles"

----

 Jacobin: "Finland Had a Patent-Free COVID-19 Vaccine Nine Months Ago — But Still Went With Big Pharma.
 A team of leading Finnish researchers had a patent-free COVID-19 vaccine ready last May, which could have